 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Eden has relatively fewer families with younger children, and/or college students.
 Combined, this makes Eden a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Eden is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Eden is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Eden in 2022 was $16,555, which is low income relative to Maryland and the nation.
-This equates to an annual income of $66,220 for a family of four.
+The per capita income in Eden in 2022 was $19,404, which is low income relative to Maryland and the nation.
+This equates to an annual income of $77,616 for a family of four.
 However, Eden contains both very wealthy and poor people as well.
-Eden also has one of the higher rates of people living in poverty in the nation, with 33.63% of its population below the federal poverty line.

 Eden is an extremely ethnically-diverse town.
 The people who call Eden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eden residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eden include English, German, Italian, Irish, and Hungarian.
+Important ancestries of people in Eden include English, German, Italian, Hungarian, and Irish.

 The most common language spoken in Eden is English.
 Other important languages spoken here include Other Asian languages and African languages.